 May your taxes increase!Kismet

 is a three-act play written in 1911, about a beggar who pretends to be a sorcerer for one day... long enough for him to get lots of money, be promoted to the nobility, and win the hand of the villain's clever wife, Lalume.
-It also happens to be the same day that his daughter, Marcinah, meets and falls in love with the handsome Caliph.
-In 1953 it was made into a musical, using the (VERY altered!) music of Borodin (most notably, the Polovetsian Dances).
+It also happens to be the same day that his daughter, Marsinah, meets and falls in love with the handsome Caliph.
+In 1953 it was made into a musical, using the (VERY altered!) music of Borodin (most notably, the Polovetsian Dances), with original lyrics

 There are several film adaptations, the most famous being the 1944 play version starring Marlene Dietrich and Ronald Colman, and the 1955 musical version with Howard Keel and Dolores Grey.

 - Aside Glance: "I want to take you to the Harem."
 POET: (glance) "Must I?"

 - Awesome, but Impractical: Those slave girls may look gorgeous, but they can't carry a litter.

 - Badass Boast: Consciously done, when the Poet is pretending to be a summoner.
 "I'm calling on my powers!"

 - Bawdy Song: Especially the way Dolores Gray sings 'em.

 - Becoming the Mask: The Poet goes from trying to convince people that he's not a wizard, to enjoying the pretense, to believing it... in the space of about an hour.